How to make extra money as a social worker

 If you have the right skills to create videos, take photos, and write witty social media posts, this may be the best side hustle for you.
 You can create content for causes you feel passionate about with non-government organisations, charities, and local businesses.

 Suppose you have some photography skills.
-Why not offer to take some lovely product photos for small businesses at an affordable rate?
+Why not offer to take some nice product photos for small businesses at an affordable rate?

 3. Manage social media accounts.